murilopolese/webrepl-client/README.md

 - `blob`: Instance of `Blob` with file contents.

-This method is fired when calling `getFile()`.
-Replace it by your own handler or the function `saveAs` provided if importing `FilePicker.js`.
+This method is fired when calling `getFile()` in order to do something with it's content.
+Replace it by your own handler or the function `saveAs` provided if importing `FilePicker.js` if you want to "download" the file.

 ```html
 <script type="text/javascript" src="FileSaver.js"></script>